zonotope/zanmi/README.md

 * clone this repository and run `lein setup` from the repository directory.

-* generate an RSA keypair by running the following from the repository
+* generate an RSA keypair with [openssl](https://www.openssl.org/) by running the following from the repository directory:
-  directory:

   ```sh
   mkdir -p dev/resources/keypair/